syukranDev/ISDPGROUP3_WPA/README.md

 Final result can be seen at: http://isdpfinalyear.epizy.com

-ps: Credits for my teammates for the pre-recorded value in the Cloud.
+ps: Credits for my teammates for providiing their own subsytem pre-recorded data && props to my lecturer SV for endless supports to my teams.
 ps: The codes was done mainly for mobile browser usage, please expect some 'ugly element position' if open the link in desktop browser.
-ps: pls enjoy the reference :p

 Cheers.